python/cpython/Doc/faq/installed.rst

   it; you'll have to figure out who's been using the machine and might have installed it.
 * A third-party application installed on the machine might have been written in Python and included a Python installation.
-For a home computer, the most common such application is `PySol <http://pysolfc.sourceforge.net/>`_, a solitaire game that includes over 1000 different games and variations.
+There are many such applications, from GUI programs to network servers and administrative scripts.
 * Some Windows machines also have Python installed.
 At this writing we're aware of computers from Hewlett-Packard and Compaq that include Python.
 Apparently some of HP/Compaq's administrative tools are written in Python.
-* All Apple computers running Mac OS X have Python installed; it's included in the base installation.
+* Many Unix-compatible operating systems, such as Mac OS X and some Linux distributions, have Python installed by default; it's included in the base installation.

 Can I delete Python?